Tensions Mount In Venezuela Ahead Of Maduro Swearing-in - UrduPoint

 "If we all come out, millions, how can a few hundred or a few thousand armed people (prevail) against 30 million Venezuelans?"

-But it is unclear whether Venezuelans, wearied by decades of economic crisis and fearful of regime vengeance, can be persuaded again to demonstrate in large numbers.
+But it is unclear whether Venezuelans, wearied by decades of economic crisis and fearful of government vengeance, can be persuaded again to demonstrate in large numbers.

 More than 20 people were killed and nearly 200 wounded in rioting that followed Maduro's claim of election victory in July.